Skip to content

 Scales of Impact

-1st level -- Direct Impacts: Directly and materially linked to an action.
+1st level — Direct Impacts: Directly and materially linked to an action.
 Measurable in kWh, temperature, GDP.
-Easy to quantify but limited in telling us about systemic influence.
+Easy to quantify but limited in capturing systemic influence.

-2nd level -- Network Impacts: Results of relationships between objects.
-Building a school far from a community increases transport, which causes energy use, emissions, and time costs.
-These cascading effects are network impacts.
+2nd level — Network Impacts: Results of relationships between objects.
+Building a school far from a community increases transport, causing energy use, emissions, and time costs — cascading network effects.

-3rd level -- System Impacts: The abstraction level where system behavior is perceived.
-Long-term resilience, educational value, adaptive capacity.
-Harder to express but by far the largest impacts.
-These always have large influence on all network relationships and objects.
+3rd level — System Impacts: Long-term resilience, educational value, adaptive capacity.
+Harder to express but by far the largest in magnitude, influencing all network relationships and objects.

 Practical Application

 As a general rule: aim for at least one strong positive network effect for any intervention.
-Preferably, create a strong positive systemic effect -- but that is not always achievable.
+A strong positive systemic effect is the ideal, though not always achievable.